 Meanwhile, men choose to be single for various reasons.

 “The main reason men choose to be single is because they’ve gotten out of a relationship,” Anita Quinn said.
 “That’s completely understandable.
 Other men may choose to stay single because they’re dealing with other issues such as illness or they need to take care of a family member.
 However, a lot of men choose to be single because they hate women, but they use excuses such as they’re focusing on their career.”

 TowniePlace.ca.asked Anita, if gays, lesbians or bisexuals choose to remain single, is it a form of misogyny?

 “The fact that you’re asking this question shows that you hate women,” Anita said.

 So, if men choosing to be single is misogyny, and misogyny becomes a hate crime, does that mean that men choosing to be single is a hate crime?
 We asked Anita Quinn this question and she refused to answer.

 TowniePlace.ca eventually contacted Jessica Lawrence, a feminist who was actually willing to answer our questions.

-“Gay men choosing to remain single isn’t a form of misogyny,” Lawrence said.
+“Gay men choosing to stay single isn’t a form of misogyny,” Lawrence said.
 “Gay women, straight men, and bisexuals choosing to be single can be a form of misogyny.
 It all depends why these individuals choose to be single.
 Choosing to be single isn’t a crime, no matter what the reason.
-But if a man chooses to be single because he hates women, it can lead to violence against women.
+But if a man wants to be single because he hates women, it can lead to violence against women.
 Of course, men will make up excuses as to why they’re single.

 “As for non-binary people go, that’s a little more complicated.”